Delirium tremensDTs; Alcohol withdrawal - delirium tremens; Alcohol withdrawal delirium

 - Blood chemistry results, such as electrolyte levels

 - Body fluid levels

-- Vital signs (temperature, pulse, rate of breathing, blood pressure)
+- Vital signs (temperature, pulse, breathing rate, blood pressure)

-The patient should be tested, and if needed, treated for other medical problems that can occur with alcohol use.
-Such problems may include:
+Treatment may be needed for other medical problems that can occur with alcohol use, including:

 Delirium tremens is serious and may be life-threatening.
 Some symptoms related to alcohol withdrawal may last for a year or more, including:

 - Feeling tired